roadsidemultimedia/Docs/customize/store-child-themes.md

 ## Structure ##

-Although Store child themes contain all files and folders included in the Base Theme.
-They may contain additional files and folders which provide features or functionality specific to that theme.
+Although Store child themes contain all files and sub-folders included in the Base Theme.
+They may contain additional files and folders which provide features or functionality specific to that theme, such as plugins, sections and special functions.

-Like the Base Theme, all store child themes when [installed](/configure/installing-store-products), can be located in the following directory **wp-content &rarr; themes** .
+Like the Base Theme, all store child themes when [installed](/configure/installing-store-products), can be located in the following directory **wp-content &rarr; themes**.

 ## Adding Customization ##